michelle-morin/ParkAPI/README.md

 * A user is able to delete (DELETE) an existing park entry in the database.
 * A user is able to view details for a specific park, based on ParkId.

-## Endpoints:
-### All endpoints have a host of 'localhost:5000' and base path of '/api'
+### All endpoints of the Parks Lookup API use host 'localhost:5000' and base path '/api'
 * '/parks'
   - GET request
   - returns a list of all parks from the ``michelle_morin`` database table ``parks``.